JustinHsu1019/PyCT_Quantization_Simplification/README.md

 ## Usage

-Keep in mind that always type `$ pipenv shell` or `$ source .venv/bin/activate` in this project directory beforehand when starting an experiment, and always type `$ exit` or `$ deactivate` after the experiment finishes.
+Keep in mind that always type `pipenv shell` or `source .venv/bin/activate` in this project directory beforehand when starting an experiment, and always type `exit` or `deactivate` after the experiment finishes.

 For example, to measure the target function `string_find(a, b)` in the target file `./test/strings/string_find.py`, and to let the two initial arguments be `a = ''` and `b = ''`, we can simply type the following command.
-A user can inspect all options of this script by typing `$ ./pyct.py -h`.
+A user can inspect all options of this script by typing `./pyct.py -h`.
 ```
- $ ./pyct.py test.strings.string_find "{'a':'','b':''}" -r . -s string_find
+ ./pyct.py test.strings.string_find "{'a':'','b':''}" -r . -s string_find
 ```
 or
 ```
- $ ./pyct.py test.strings.string_find "{'a':'','b':''}"
+ ./pyct.py test.strings.string_find "{'a':'','b':''}"
 ```
 Then the output would be:
 ```